Narin-Games/Narin-Payment-Unity-SDK/README.md

 ```

 ### 3) Use IAP Methods:
-After successfully initializing, You can now use all IIAPManager methods.
+After successfully initializing, you can now use all IIAPManager methods.
 The list of these methods and Event Listeners is written below.

 ### Methods: